pallets-eco/flask-security/docs/features.rst

 Authentication tokens have 2 options for specifying expiry time :data:`SECURITY_TOKEN_MAX_AGE` is applied to ALL authentication tokens.
 Each authentication token can itself have an embedded expiry value (settable via the :data:`SECURITY_TOKEN_EXPIRE_TIMESTAMP` callable).

+Authentication tokens also convey freshness by recording the time the token was generated.
+This is used for endpoints protected with :func:`.auth_required` with a ``within`` value set.

 .. note::
     While every Flask-Security endpoint will accept an authentication token header,